-Once rare like a legendary loot drop, new MMOs are more common the ever.
+Once rare like a legendary loot drop, new MMOs are now more common than ever.
 And as part of a genre built upon freedom and vast numbers of players coming together, they’re among the most ambitious games around.
 Each one promises a sprawling world, a vibrant community, and enough content to make Geralt blush and go all dizzy.
-New MMORPGs are full of potential, but they’re also precariously close to failure - history is littered with MMOs that have had their moment in the spotlight or never garnered the attention they deserved.
+New MMORPGs are full of potential, but they’re also precariously close to failure – history is littered with MMOs that have had their moment in the spotlight or never garnered the attention they deserved.

-In the interest of saving you hours spent in character creation for a game you might not even like, we’ve compiled a handy list of all the new and upcoming MMOs in 2017 that are actually worth your time.
-But we've also gone one step further: as the worlds of MMORPGs are ever-changing, we've included games with recent updates, new content drops, and the like, plus new massively multiplayer online games with RPG elements, so expect a couple of twists on the genre.
-So, from newly updated sword and sorcery classics to emerging action-RPGs, these are the new MMOs you should take note of.
+In the interest of saving you hours spent in character creation for a game you might not even like, we’ve compiled a handy list of all the new MMOs that are worth your time.
+But we've also gone one step further: as the worlds of MMORPGs are ever-changing, we've included games with recent updates, new content drops, and the like, plus new massively multiplayer online games with RPG elements.
+So, from newly updated sword-and-sorcery classics to emerging action-RPGs, these are the new MMOs you should be paying attention to.